What Was 18 Weeks Ago

 Method 2: Utilizing Online Date Calculators

 Numerous free online date calculators are available.
 These tools eliminate the need for manual calculation and significantly reduce the chances of error.
-Simply input today's date and specify that you want to calculate a date 18 weeks in the past.
+But simply input today's date and specify that you want to calculate a date 18 weeks in the past.
 The calculator will accurately provide the required date.
 These tools are often particularly user-friendly, even for those unfamiliar with complex date calculations.

 Method 3: Manual Calculation with Consideration for Month Lengths